-Safely running in the dark requires extra precautions.
+Running in the dark requires safety precautions.

-Between the dangers that come with not being seen by traffic, injuring ourselves by tripping on something we didn’t see, or getting physically attacked by another person or animal – the dark certainly brings its fair share of challenges.
+Between the dangers that come with not being seen by traffic, injuring ourselves by tripping on something we didn’t see, or getting physically attacked by another person or animal – running in the dark certainly brings its fair share of challenges.

 When running in the dark is your only option, you’ll want to take a few extra precautions to ensure you can do so safely.